dafny-lang/dafny/docs/DafnyRef/Modules.md

 There are a few unusual cases to be noted:
 - an export set can be completely empty, as in `export Nothing`
-- an anonymous export set can be completely empty, as in `export`
+- an eponymous export set can be completely empty, as in `export`, which by default has the same name as the export set itself; this is a way to make the module completely private
 - an export set declaration followed by an extreme predicate declaration looks like this:
 `export least predicate() { true }`
 In this case the `least` (or `greatest`) is the identifier naming the export set.
 Consequently, `export least predicate[nat]() { true }` is illegal because `[nat]` cannot be part of a non-extreme predicate.
-Also, it is not possible to declare an anonymous, empty export set immediately prior to a declaration of an extreme predicate, because the `least` or `greatest` is parsed as the export set identifier.
-The workaround for this situation is to reorder the declarations.
+Also, it is not possible to declare an eponymous, empty export set by omitting the export id immediately prior to a declaration of an extreme predicate, because the `least` or `greatest` token is parsed as the export set identifier.
+The workaround for this situation is to either put the name of the module in explicitly as the export ID (not leaving it to the default) or reorder the declarations.
 - To avoid confusion, the code
 <!-- %check-verify-warn Modules.10.expect -->
 ```dafny